How To Make a Small Apartment Space Feel Big

 Use Neutral Tones

 Learning how to make your apartment feel bigger involves choosing lighter colors for your walls and large floor coverings that match the floor to visually extend your room’s boundaries.
-Overuse of bright colors can quickly shrink any space!
-Try to minimize the range of colors used in paint, decor, and furniture and stray away from dark, deep tones as much as possible.
-Adding neutral paint is a cheap and immediate way to open up a small area.
-When working with colors outside of a neutral palette, it is best to group similar colors to feel cleanliness and organization.
+Overusing bright colors can quickly shrink any space!
+Minimize the range of colors used in paint, decor, and furniture, and avoid dark, deep tones as much as possible.
+Adding neutral paint is an inexpensive and immediate way to open up a small area.

 Keep It Clean

-It doesn’t matter how you decorate a space if you don’t keep it tidy.
-To discover how to make a small apartment feel bigger, focus on decluttering regularly and selecting furniture that doubles as storage to maintain a neat and orderly space that appears more spacious.
+To make a small apartment feel bigger, focus on decluttering regularly and selecting furniture that doubles as storage to maintain a neat and orderly space that appears more spacious.
 Make a daily effort to dust, sweep, and store any clutter, and your space will always feel livable and breathable.
-One thing that may help set a cleaning routine.
-Establish what time of your days and weeks you would be able to pick up a little.
-Rather than trying to fit it in every day, you can schedule it during your prime time.

 Beyond establishing a cleaning routine, invest in smart storage solutions that double as decor.
 Floating shelves, for example, provide storage without sacrificing floor space and can be styled with books, plants, or other personal items to add personality to your apartment.
 Additionally, consider multi-purpose cleaning tools that are easy to store and effective across different surfaces, minimizing clutter and maximizing efficiency in maintaining your space.